joelschar/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/Labo_5_Rapport.md

 ## Step 4 AJAX requests with JQuery
 `fb-ajax-jquery`

+### Acceptance criteria

+* You have a GitHub repo with everything needed to build the various images.
+* You do a complete, end-to-end demonstration: the web page is dynamically updated every few seconds (with the data coming from the dynamic backend).
+* You are able to prove that AJAX requests are sent by the browser and you can show the content of th responses.
+* You are able to explain why your demo would not work without a reverse proxy (because of a security restriction).
+* You have documented your configuration in your report.

+### Realisation

 Arrêter les containers : `docker kill <container name>` Supprimer tous les containers : `docker rm \`docker ps -qa\``